 Materials chemistry has been one of the fastest growing areas in chemistry in the past decade.
 This is driven by materials discovery for renewable energy, clean environment, and biomedical applications.
 Understanding structure-property relationships is fundamental to the chemistry of materials and key to realizing materials functions.
-Advances in theoretical understanding, algorithms, computational power, artificial intelligence and machine learning are enabling computational tools to play an increasing role in materials discovery, development and optimization.
-For example, recently developed data mining techniques, genetic algorithms, and machine learning approaches enable the virtual synthesis of novel materials, with their properties being predicted on a computer before ever being synthesized in a laboratory.
+Advances in theoretical understanding, algorithms, computational power, big data, artificial intelligence and machine learning are enabling computational tools to play an increasing role in materials discovery, development and optimization.
+For example, recently developed data mining techniques and machine learning approaches enable the virtual synthesis of novel materials, with their properties being predicted on a computer before ever being synthesized in a laboratory.

 Participants should be aware that this workshop runs Sunday through Thursday.
 Discounted lodging rates end after Wednesday night.
 If your flight is on Friday out of Montrose, we recommend having dinner in Telluride on Thursday night and taking Telluride Express to Montrose after dinner.
-TSRC scientists are eligible for the corporate rate ($119 + tax) at the Hampton Inn (970-547-4120) next to the airport.
+TSRC scientists are eligible for the corporate rate at the Hampton Inn (970-547-4120) next to the airport.
 The Holiday Inn Express is also a good option too although we do not have a discount with them.

 TSRC is about expanding the frontiers of science, exploring new ideas, and building collaborations.
 The workshop schedule will allow for substantial unstructured time for participants to talk and think.
 All participants are expected to stay for the entire duration of the workshop.
 Scientists are encouraged to consider bringing family or friends.
 Telluride offers a number of options for children's camps (including Telluride Academy, Aha School for the Arts, and Pinhead Institute).
 There is more information on childcare, camps, and family activities on TSRC's website.
 Feel free to contact TSRC's staff to help with any planning and/or coordinating care.